Vinay-Khanagavi/avo/docs/IMPLEMENTATION_SUMMARY.md

 ## 🔄 Next Steps

-1. ✅ Add your Grok API key to environment variables
+1. ✅ Add your Groq API key to environment variables
 2. ✅ Test the formatting with sample speech
 3. ✅ Monitor costs and quality
 4. ✅ Adjust prompts if needed (in `lib/ai-formatter.ts`)